gridonic/postcss-replace/README.md

 This is the key → value object that provides the data for the plugin for replacing strings.

-- If the key `replaceAll` provided all matched string will be replaced by the given value e.g:
+- If the key `replaceAll` is provided all matched strings will be replaced by the given value e.g:
 `data: { replaceAll: 'replace all matched with this text' }`